 (d) any other person considered by the CEO to have a direct and significant interest in the wellbeing of the child.

+[Section 89 amended by No. 49 of 2010 s.
+10.]

 90. Review of care plan

 (1) The CEO must carry out a review of the operation and effectiveness of every care plan at regular intervals not exceeding 12 months.